Ion Jinga: Diplomatic activity

-Ambassador Jinga was described soon after his appointment as the Permanent Representative of Romania to the United Nations in New York, as having established himself as an active presence within the UN diplomatic community.
-Between 2015 and 2016 he chaired the UN Commission on Social Development and, in October 2016, the President of the UN General Assembly appointed him to the position of Co-Chair of the Intergovernmental Negotiations on the Security Council Reform.
+Jinga was described soon after his appointment as the Permanent Representative of Romania to the United Nations in New York, as having established himself as an active presence within the UN diplomatic community.
+Between 2015 and 2016 he chaired the UN Commission on Social Development and, in October 2016, the President of the UN General Assembly appointed him to the position of co-chair of the Intergovernmental Negotiations on the Security Council Reform.
 This appointment made Ambassador Jinga the first Romanian (and Eastern European) diplomat to chair this highly sensitive and complicated negotiations process.
 Subsequently, Ion Jinga went on to preside over a number of key UN groups and initiatives.
 Between 2016 and 2017 he chaired the UN Group of Governmental experts on Transparency of Military Expenditures (MILEX) and between 2017 and 2018 he chaired the UN Commission on Population and Development.
 In 2018 he took on the role of Chair (elected by acclamation) of the Group of Francophone Ambassadors to the UN, that of Chair of the UN Peacebuilding Commission, and that of Chair of the UN Committee on Disarmament and International Security (First Committee) for the period September 2018 – September 2019.

 All of these positions were premieres for the Romanian diplomacy and were seen as indicative for the Romanian Ambassador's leadership and professionalism within the UN.
-In 2017, in recognition of his activity at the United Nations, Ion Jinga was granted the “Diploma for outstanding contributions to the success of the work of the 71st Session of the United Nations General Assembly” by the General Assembly President.
-In the same year, the Romanian-American Business Council awarded him the “Best Romanian Diplomat in the United States” Award.
-In March, 2019, Ion Jinga was elected Chair of the Committee for the United Nations Population Award, which recognizes outstanding personalities, organizations and institutions with remarkable contributions to solving population's problems.
+In 2017, in recognition of his activity at the United Nations, Ion Jinga was granted the "Diploma for outstanding contributions to the success of the work of the 71st Session of the United Nations General Assembly" by the General Assembly President.
+In the same year, the Romanian-American Business Council awarded him the "Best Romanian Diplomat in the United States" Award.
+In March, 2019, Jinga was elected chair of the committee for the United Nations Population Award, which recognizes outstanding personalities, organizations and institutions with remarkable contributions to solving population's problems.
 He was subsequently reelected in this position in 2020 and 2021.